 According to the National Institute on Mental Health, healthy lifestyle activities lead to psychological well-being.
-With statistics showing one in 25 people still suffer from mental illnesses each year such as major depression, bipolar or schizophrenia, it is time we start implementing changes.
+With tatistics showing one in 25 people still suffer from mental illnesses each year such as major depression, bipolar or schizophrenia, it is time we start implementing changes.

 Lifestyle changes do not have to be drastic or traumatizing.
 Even small changes can make huge improvements in mental health.